MartinRGB/GiftCard-iOS/README.md

 ##Why I Do This?

 As a motion designer,it's hard to implement the right effect on device.So i begin to learn some code.
+Also I thought beautiful things should be implemented.

 ##Final Effect

-I try to Implement this work in Xcode(First of all,I made a prototype in Origami)
+I try to Implement this work in Xcode(First of all,I made a prototype in Origami).I used the Pop framework.

 ![origami](https://github.com/MartinRGB/GiftCard-Implementation/blob/master/Gif/Origami.gif?raw=true)